-What Is the Image of the Beast?
+The Image of the Beast

 “The second beast is represented as “speaking like a dragon,” Rev. 13, 11.
 The meaning of this simile is not obscure.
 A dragon, according to the idiom of the New Testament, means a huge old serpent.
 The sly cunning and deceitfulness of the serpent have been proverbial, from the time when Satan, under the guise of a serpent, misled our first parents in paradise.
 The second beast, then, speaks as the dragon did on that occasion; that is, he speaks craftily, deceitfully, in a manner adapted to allure and ruin those whom he addresses.”
 (Prof. M. Stuart, The Number of the Beast in the Apocalypse)

 According to Prof. M. Stuart, in The Number of the Beast in the Apocalypse, the beast’s dragon-like speech is a reference to the third chapter of Genesis.
 That is where the serpent speaks to our first parents in paradise.
-Remarkably, it happens to be the only other chapter in the Bible where Satan speaks as a serpent.
+Remarkably, it happens to be the only other occurrence in scripture where Satan speaks as a serpent.
 If we examine the infamous words of Satan in Genesis 3:4-5, it may give us an idea of what the beast will say to the people that prompts them to make an image to worship in Revelation 13.

 In Revelation 13:15, three things are written which make it difficult to argue that the beast image will be an inanimate object (like images in the Old Testament):